laurafoes/laurafoes/README.md

 - 👋 Hi, I’m @laufoes!
-- 🌇 I'm a graduated Architect seeking to dive in the web development word
+- 🌇 I'm a graduated Architect currently enrolled on a Information Systems course, seeking to dive in the web development word
 - 💻 I’m interested in learning and developing my programming skills
 - 📱 I’m currently learning html and css!
 - 🙌 I’m looking to collaborate on front-end projects so I can further develop my skills